Read about the causes of nocturia - urinating more than 2 times per night - and ways to treat it.

 - Congestive heart failure

 This information can help a healthcare provider determine the cause of the problem and the appropriate treatment.
 At the time of the appointment, you should be prepared to supply information such as personal and family medical history as well as medication usage.
+Download the NAFC Checklist for talking with your doctor to help you prepare for your visit.
 In addition to helping you find options to help cure nocturia, it is also important to see a healthcare provider to rule out any other serious problems that may cause nocturia as a side effect.

 At the appointment you can expect: